 She holds a PhD in Microbiology from Kansas State University, where her research focused on molecular biology, bacterial interactions, metabolism, and animal models to study bacterial infections.
 Following the completion of her PhD, Dr. Iyer went on to complete three postdoctoral fellowships at Kansas State University, University of Miami and Temple University.

 She joined BioNews Services to utilize her scientific background and writing skills to help patients and caregivers remain abreast with important scientific breakthroughs.

 Encouraging new preclinical data on AMT-130, uniQure’s experimental gene therapy candidate for Huntington’s disease, were presented at the 14th Annual Huntington’s disease Therapeutics Conference.
-The conference was organized by ...
+The conference was organized by the ...
 Read more

 Dysfunction in the development and maturation of the brain’s primary support cells, know as glial cells, contributes to nerve cell damage in a a mouse model of Huntington’s disease.
-“These new ...
+“These new findings ...
 Read more

 Suppressing the expression of the defective huntingtin gene using antisense oligonucleotides lowered anxiety-like behavior in a mouse model of Huntington’s disease, a study reports.
-These compounds were also efficiently delivered into the ...
+These compounds were also efficiently delivered into the brains ...
 Read more